NATO bombing of Novi Sad: Impact on civilians

 The bombing caused civilian deaths and injuries.
 Those who were not directly physically harmed suffer from consequences for their physical health caused by ecological damage as well as consequences for psychological health caused by almost three months of trauma and fear.
 Due to the NATO attacks, many in Novi Sad were left unemployed.

-Notably, NATO was accused of failing to give "effective advance warning" of attacks which may affect civilians, as required by Protocol I. One such attack where NATO was accused of this was the bombing of the Ministry of Education in Novi Sad, premises which administered social welfare programmes.
+Notably, Amnesty International accused NATO of failing to give "effective advance warning" of attacks which may affect civilians, as required by Protocol I. One such attack where NATO was accused of this was the bombing of the Ministry of Education in Novi Sad, premises which administered social welfare programmes.

 Impact on infrastructure

 Liberty Bridge destroyed in NATO air strike.

 The NATO bombing left Novi Sad without any of its three Danube bridges, communications, water, and electricity, which severely impaired the day to day living of the residents of the city.
-Water services were restored only after two years, partially due to funding from Britain, one of the countries which bombed targets in the city in 1999.
+Water services were restored only after two years, partially due to funding from Britain, one of the countries which bombed the city in 1999.
 All three bridges have been rebuilt as of 2018 with the completion of Žeželj Bridge.